SKGleba/iTLS-Enso/README.md

    - You may want to update CA certs, to do it open the app again and select "Install 3.69 root certs"

 3) Reboot.

+# How-To (plugin version - requires ioplus v0.1 or higher)

+0) Make sure that you have ioplus by dots_tb installed (https://github.com/CelesteBlue-dev/PSVita-RE-tools/tree/master/ioPlus)

+1) Install the provided VPK file.

+2) In tai config.txt add "ur0:itls/itls.suprx" under \*ALL.

+3) Start the app, select "Install/Uninstall the iTLS plugin" and wait til it finishes.
+   - You may want to update CA certs, to do it open the app again and select "Install 3.69 root certs"

+4) Reboot.

 # Credits